cbcrg/tcoffee/docs/tcoffee_installation.rst

   ##: foo.pl -p <method> -d <db> -i <infile> -o <outfile> -m 7

-  "method"  : can either be blastp or psiblast "infile"  : is a FASTA file
+  "method"  : BLAST method for the search ("blastp" or "psiblast") "db"      : database used for the search
+  "infile"  : input sequence(s) in FASTA format "outfile" : name the output file
-  "-m 7"    : triggers the XML output (T-Coffee parses both the EBI & NCBI XML output)
+  "-m 7"    : triggers the XML output (parses both the EBI & NCBI XML output)

 .. tip:: If foo.pl behaves differently, the easiest way will probably be to write a wrapper around it so that wrapped_foo.pl behaves like BLASTPGP.